damienjburks/content-engine/README.md

 - Confirm both `HASHNODE_API_KEY` and `HASHNODE_USERNAME` are set
 - Verify your Hashnode publication exists
 - Check that your API token has publication permissions

+#### Collaborative Blog Permission Issues

+**Problem**: `User does not have the minimum required role in the publication`

+**Solution**:

+This occurs when you're a contributor on a Hashnode publication but don't have admin access.
+The system will automatically skip deletion for these articles and log a warning.

+- **For your own publications**: You have full admin access and can delete articles
+- **For collaborative publications**: Only admins can delete articles
+- **Workaround**: Ask the publication admin to delete the article manually, or leave it published

+The system will continue processing other articles normally.
+This is expected behavior for collaborative blogs.

 ### Debug Mode